MostafaRamzySayedAhmed/TutorialsTemplate/README.md

 # Tutorials Template

-* It’s a Non-Responsive Template.
+It’s a Non-Responsive Template.

+# The Features
+* The Simple & Classic Design.
 * It Can Be Used as a Template to Provide Tutorials for Students & Tech Geeks in a Simple & Easy Way.

 # The Used Technologies